Austin-Travis County EMS keeping up with new fentanyl trends ahead of big events

-Austin-Travis County EMS said they’re aware of the fentanyl problem and are tracking it.
+Austin-Travis County EMS said it’s aware of and tracking the fentanyl problem.

-They’re preparing for a possible increase in overdose calls ahead of big events that are expected to bring thousands of people into the area, like this weekend’s UT-Alabama game or the Austin City Limits Festival.
+It’s preparing for a possible increase in overdose calls ahead of big events that are expected to bring thousands of people into the area, like this weekend’s UT-Alabama game or the Austin City Limits Music Festival.

 “Are we concerned about these events attracting overdoses?
 No, we’re not.
 Will they potentially occur just because of the sheer number of people attending?
-Yes, they might,” said Kevin Parker Austin Travis County EMS emergency management & special events division chief.
+Yes, they might,” said Kevin Parker, ATCEMS emergency management and special events division chief.

 Preparation includes making sure his crews are stocked with Narcan for opioid-related overdose calls, like fentanyl, ahead of big events.